wolfspelz/ConfigSharp/README.md

 ConfigSharp will execute all public methods of all public classes of any namespace in a config file.

-### Ubiquitous access to config settings
+### 3. Using config properties

-Integrated support for a global config object:
+After loading the settings into the config object:

     ConfigSharp.Global.Instance = new MyConfig().Include("ConfigFile.cs");
-    var prop = Config.Global.SomeProperty;
-    // or:
-    var prop = App.Settings.SomeProperty;

-### 3. Accessing config properties

-App settings / config properties / members of the config object can be accessed in different ways.
+...you will use the properties.
+Your app settings / config properties / members of the config object can be accessed in different ways:

 #### 3.1 Properties of a config object instance